 See Financial Assistance Programs for TMA Members

 The Young Physician Section is governed by its operating procedures and led by the YPS Executive Council.
-The YPS Executive Council is comprised of the chair, chair-elect, TMA delegates and alternates, and AMA delegates, all of whom are elected at TexMed.
+The YPS Executive Council is comprised of the chair, chair-elect, TMA delegates and alternates, and AMA delegates.
+Click here to learn more about the duties of each position.

 Whether you’re just starting out, joining an established group, or need help growing your practice, tap into TMA education and professional development programs to learn about everything from medical records management to marketing.
 No matter how you choose to practice, be sure to access free TMA resources for personal and professional growth.